m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 * Characters start weak and undifferentiated

-The only reason this isn't higher on the list is that almost all groups know better than to start from level 1.
+The only reason this isn't higher on the list is that all the groups I've played with know better than to start from level 1.
+At level 1 you're weak; your performance in a fight is also much swingier (i.e. luck makes a much bigger diference), meaning every encounter carries a genuine risk of death.

 * The system only really works for fantasy settings